benc's blog

 Great place to take WW2 buffs/men.

-Seattle Asian Art Museum
+Seattle Asian Art Museum - Seattle, Washington

 Cahokia Museum - Collinsville, IL (next to St. Louis)

 Cahokia is criminally underhyped - there are not many places you will see evidence pre-Colombian North American urbanism.
-I deeply wish the Americas had developed a useful corn and agriculture earlier than they did - it would have been interesting to see what a culture totally foreign to Eurasia but just as advanced would have looked like.
+I desperately wish the Americas had developed a useful corn and agriculture earlier than they did - it would have been interesting to see what a culture totally foreign to Eurasia but just as advanced would have looked like.

 Museum of American History - Washington, DC